lavadax/MS1-Sheets-Dojo/README.md

 * [FontAwesome](https://fontawesome.com/) - Used to add icons for social media links.
 * [GitHub](https://github.com) - Used to host the project during and after development.
 * [Balsamiq](https://balsamiq.com/) - Used to set up the wireframes at the start of the dev cycle.
+* [Atom](https://atom.io/) - Used as an alternative to Gitpod to develop the site and push the project to Github after running out of free time on Gitpod.